Telecominfraproject/oopt-gnpy/Excel_userguide.rst

 - **Booster_restriction** and **Preamp_restriction** are not mandatory.
   If used, they must contain one or several amplifier type_variety names separated by ' | '.
 This information is used to restrict types of amplifiers used in a ROADM node during autodesign.
 If a ROADM booster or preamp is already specified in the Eqpt sheet , the field is ignored.
 The field is also ignored if the node is not a ROADM node.

+- **Pout target** for ROADMs: this corresponds to the target_pch_out_db parameter defined in the configuration file.
+This column is optional.
+If it is filled, it will be used for the node instead of the value given in the general configuration file ('Roadm' attributes in eqpt_config.json for example).
+Value is ignored if node type is not ROADM.

 **There MUST NOT be empty line(s) between two nodes lines**